WooMinecraft/WooMinecraft/README.md

 that may be unstable.

 Please review the [Contributors Guidelines](https://github.com/WooMinecraft/WooMinecraft/blob/master/CONTRIBUTING.md) for the best way to contribute.
 If you'd like to see our list of contributors, [check that out on github here](https://github.com/WooMinecraft/WooMinecraft/graphs/contributors).

+## Mojang Guidelines
+Since this plugin is GPL and entirely opensource, we cannot be sure how you will use this.
+However, when providing 'donation' options, you are still considered a
+`commercial` entity and therefore are bound to the [Mojang Commercial Usage Guidelines](https://account.mojang.com/terms#commercial)

+### WordPress Plugin
+You'll need the WordPress plugin for this MC Plugin to work - you can [get it here](https://github.com/WooMinecraft/woominecraft-wp).

 ## Changelog